penny64/r3-tdw/docs/devlog.md

+#Mon Nov  3 2014

+Took a decent break after I wrapped up the big squad changes last week and came back highly aware of how weird the game felt in real-time.
+I'd dismissed the concern that it wasn't panning out (i.e., a design flaw) and placed blame on performance and a few visual problems, but I finally determined it was time to give turn-based gameplay a shot; I took inspiration directly from JA2, and now squads move one at a time.
+A few UI changes brought the new system into place and it quickly became apparent this was how the game was meant to be experienced.
+I have noticed that some of the features meant to help describe what's going on to the player are a bit out of place now, so I'll need to repurpose some in order to be useful again.

+So now there will be a bit of a hiatus while I return to the design again and see how I can best utilize the new "flow" of gameplay.
+There's some amazing performance-related changes I can make that will practically eliminate all the bottlenecks I was working around before, some of which I'll work out in the morning.

 #Fri Oct 24 2014

 I've worked out most of the old node graph logic, and once the search algos are